 Alexandra Villing is concerned mainly with ancient Greece and its culture.
-Her chief responsibility is looking after the collection of Greek pottery and terracotta figurines, and leading a research project on the ancient site of Naukratis, a Greek trading post in Egypt.
-She is also involved with other aspects of Greek material culture, and the art and history of the Archaic and Classical periods in general.
+Her chief responsibility is looking after the collection of Greek pottery and terracotta figurines and leading a research project on the ancient site of Naukratis, a Greek-Egyptian trading city in the Nile Delta.
+She is also involved with other aspects of Greek material culture and the art and history of the Archaic and Classical periods in general.

 Alexandra joined the British Museum in 2001 after having studied at Oxford and worked in Germany and Greece.

 Ancient Civilisations: Ancient Greece website www.ancientgreece.co.uk

 A. Villing, M. Bergeron, G. Bourogiannis, A. Johnson, F. Leclère & R. Thomas, with D. von Recklinghausen, V. Smallwood, J. Spencer, V. Webb & Susan Woodford, Naukratis: Greeks in Egypt (British Museum Online Research Catalogue, 2013-2015).
 Naukratis: Greeks in Egypt